tamersp25/docs/docs/engines/README.md

 2. __Ingestion:__ Ingestion engines, also referred to as adapters, are engines that bring data, which may be in the form of a file or stream, from a location outside of the Veritone platform to inside of the platform where it can be further processed.

 3. __Aggregator:__ Aggregator engines work on the output from other engines.
 They may process the output from a single engine, multiple engines within a single engine category or across multiple categories.
-Aggregator engines are available on Veritone's real-time framework only.
+Aggregator engines are available on Veritone's real-time framework only. _If you are interested in building and deploying an aggregator engine, please contact [us](https://chat.veritone.com/) for more information._

 #### Engine Categories